11ty/11ty-website/src/docs/plugins/image.md

 ### Output File Extensions

-Used in Image HTML Transform to determine which output files to process.
+Comma separated list of file extensions used in the [Image HTML Transform](#html-transform) to determine which template output files to process.

 - `extensions: "html"` (default)